liamhays/sphero-ble/README.md

 connected until it reaches some inactivity timeout.
 I don't know how long that timeout is.

-After the timeout is reached, the Sphero will enter a state where the color of the RGB LED depends on the rotation of the Sphero.
+After the timeout is reached, the Sphero will disconnect and remain on, then enter a state where the color of the RGB LED depends on the rotation of the Sphero.
 According to Sphero docs (which are still available on the Sphero site), the Sphero Mini will go to sleep after entering this state.

 (need to include link to those docs).

-If the Bluetooth master disconnects from the Sphero, the Sphero will enter this same rotation-dependent color mode.
+If the Bluetooth master disconnects from the Sphero without sleeping the Sphero, the Sphero will enter this same rotation-dependent color mode.
 To sleep the Sphero, send these packets to the UART characteristic (again, for more info, see "Data transfer" below):

 | `SOP1` | `SOP2` | `DID`  | `CID`  | `SEQ` | `CHK` | `EOP`  |
 |--------|--------|--------|--------|-------|-------|--------|